larkinwhitaker/laravel-db-backup/README.md

 # laravel-db-backup

-Based off of https://github.com/schickling/laravel-backup with support for Laravel 5.
+Based off of https://github.com/schickling/laravel-backup with support for Laravel 5 and 5.1.

 Installation
 ----